romdalf/romdalf/README.md

 ## Who's Rom 👋

-Rom Adams (né Romuald Vandepoel) is a technologist, facilitator, advocate, and open-source contributor responsible for modernizing and transforming customer and partner organizations at Red Hat, Inc. He embraces his role as a trusted advisor within architecture boards and CTO offices providing guidance on culture, process, and technology adoption strategies.
-As a transformational leader, he supports transitions from IT legacy siloed monoliths to ecosystems of Business-Unit-as-a-Service to accelerate the organization's innovation and growth.
+Rom Adams (né Romuald Vandepoel) is an open-source strategy and C-Suite advisor with over 20 years of experience in the IT industry.
+He is a cloud-native expert who helps customer and partner organizations modernize and transform their data center strategies with enterprise open-source solutions.
+He is also a facilitator, advocate, and contributor to open-source projects, advising companies and lawmakers on their open-source and sustainability strategies.

-Rom participated as moderator and speaker for both in-person and virtual events for Red Hat, FOSDEM, DevOps.com, DevNetwork, Tech Field Day, HashiCorp, and the CNCF.
-He also funded, maintains and contributes to open-source projects and advises companies on their open-source and sustainability strategies.
-Rom is based both in Eindhoven and San Jose and has held diverse roles in tech companies including Tyco, SonicWALL, NetApp, and Red Hat.
+Previously, he was a Principal Architect at Ondat, a cloud-native storage company acquired by Akamai, where he designed products and implemented hybrid cloud solutions for enterprise customers.
+He also held various roles at Tyco, NetApp, and Red Hat, gaining certifications and becoming a subject matter expert in storage and hybrid cloud infrastructure.
+He has participated as a moderator and speaker for several events and publications, sharing his insights and best practices on culture, process, and technology adoption.
+Rom is passionate about driving transformation and innovation with open-source and cloud-native technologies.

 <p align="center">
   <a href="https://www.linkedin.com/in/romdalf/">